bloominstituteoftechnology/Processes/FAQ.md

     make a copy of parent context (u area, text, data, stack) in memory;

-    // Finalize getting the child prepared:
+    // We need to let the child know that it's supposed to begin its life here
+    // in kernel mode in the middle of this fork() call:

     push dummy system level context layer onto child system level context;